Jagdterriers

 Consider where you will be mainly residing prior to deciding on your dogs coat characteristics.
 Dogs living in Southern climates or those with lots of burrs tend to have short coats.
 Puppies going to Northern climates with snow and drastic weather tend to have heavier coats.
 Even considering all of these factors, your dog may still be cold in severe winter weather and will not fare as well as a Husky or Shepherd-bred dog.

 Chocolate Jagdterriers are recognized as an accepted color for the Jagterrier breed.
 The chocolate color is a recessive gene and is not common anywhere, but is extremely uncommon in the United States.
-We are proud to have a female possessing this trait and a male who carries the gene, but numbers of chocolate offspring are not guaranteed.
-Our dogs are UKC registered.
+We are proud to have a female possessing this trait and a male who carries the gene, but numbers of chocolate offspring are not likely.
+All of our dogs are UKC registered.

 Buying a Puppy

-Black Jagdterrier puppies will sell for $1,300.
-Chocolate Jagterrier puppies will sell for $1,700.
-A deposit of $300 will secure your spot on the waiting list and will be applied to the purchase price of your puppy.
+Black Jagdterrier puppies will sell for $1,500.
+A deposit of $500 will secure your spot on the waitlist and will be applied to the purchase price of your puppy.
 Balance is due prior to pick-up.

-Purchase includes veterinarian health examination, certificate for travel, and a Permanent UKC Registration form.
-For convenience, Venmo is accepted but will include a 3% service charge for any payment made using their service.
-We run the majority of transactions and interactions through our website on Good Dog, and accept cash.
+Purchase includes veterinarian health examination, TSA certificate for travel, and a Permanent UKC Registration form.
+We run all transactions and interactions through our website on Good Dog.

 Let’s talk about your new puppy!